 We design I4 to be practical in the following key aspects.
 First, the design of I4 strongly incents both ISP domains and customer domains to deploy.
 Second, I4 supports the incremental deployment that allows the participating domains to have the immediate benefits.
 Third, we examine many related factors to make the information exchange procedure efficient, robust and secure.

 This paper is organized as follows.
 Section II describes the architecture of I4.
 Section III describes the detailed information interaction procedure in the case of DDoS attacks.
-Section IV shows that the useful knowledge can be extracted from information exchanged.
-Section V studies several procedures to throttle the DDoS attack traffic by applying the extracted knowledge and presents the NS-2 simulation results.
-In the following sections we summarize the advantages of I4, discuss related issues and present a survey of related works.
+In section IV we propose approaches to extract accurate knowledge